- Biological Inventions

 According to the Indian patent act section 3, which deals with inventions that are considered not patentable, any “mathematical method or business method or a computer program or algorithms are not patentable”.
 However, they are patentable if a new method solves a “technical” problem and an apparatus/system is developed from it.

 Allowing business methods to be patented or incorporating Business Method Patents into Indian Patent Act could allow investors to have more confidence in our system and thus encourage them to increase their investment in our infrastructure and other projects.

-In my opinion Indian patent authority should add Business Method Patents into its patentable category as it will lead to improved business ethics and at the same time will motivate more and more companies from abroad to invest in India.
-Also it helps companies who invest large amount of resources for growth of the company by way of unique business ideas, to secure themselves and stop competitors from using their ideas/work.
+In my opinion, the Indian patent authority should add Business Method Patents into its patentable category as it will lead to improved business ethics and at the same time will motivate more and more companies from abroad to invest in India.
+Also, it helps companies who invest large amounts of resources for the growth of the company by way of unique business ideas, to secure themselves and stop competitors from using their ideas/work.

 About the Author: Mr. Paras Khurana, Patent Associate at Khurana & Khurana and can be reached at email@example.com